wangyu9/steklov-code/README.md

 ```
 will solve the Steklov eigenvalue problem on a test mesh (unit sphere).

-If the code runs correctly, you should expect output eigenvalues like
+If the code runs correctly, you should expect output eigenvalues that look like
 ```
 [0,1,1,1,2,2,2,2,2,3,3,3,3,3,3,3,4,4,4,4,4,4,4,4,4,5...]
 ```